pittcsc/PittAPI/README.md

 ### Pitt API

 Made by Ritwik Gupta at the University of Pittsburgh in an effort to get more open data from Pitt.
-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the GPLv2 license.

 ### Usage examples